 Participants begin with a clinical visit for a medical/nutrition/psychosocial intake and for a physical fitness assessment.
 In this setting, individuals meet with the interdisciplinary team of a pediatrician, registered dietitian, social worker, and exercise physiologist.
 Dietary and exercise goals are discussed and tailored to meet each family’s needs.
 Clinical appointments are provided both in person and through video visits.

 Most participants 7 years and older are given an invitation to join weekly exercise classes led by the team exercise physiologist.
 During the physical activity portion, the clinical exercise physiologist works on improving participants' aerobic activity, muscle strength and bone strength.
-In this fun, supportive, environment the exercise specialist promotes teamwork, builds confidence, and creates positive attitudes and beliefs towards exercise and movement.
+In this fun, supportive environment the exercise specialist promotes teamwork, builds confidence, and creates positive attitudes and beliefs towards exercise and movement.

 H4L parents and caregivers are offered the opportunity to join nutrition education support groups led by staff registered dietitians.
 During this 10-week program parents meet, share ideas, and receive support from other parents, as well as to delve deeper into nutrition topics with the registered dietitian.
-Parents who participate receive fresh fruits and vegetables delivered to their home to encourage healthful behavior change.